jaroslawjanas/coin-finder/README.md

 ### The Keyspace

-Here's a crucial distinction: Ethereum uses **256-bit private keys**, but these are hashed down to **160-bit addresses** using the Keccak-256 algorithm.
-When we're searching for funded wallets, what matters is the **address space**, not the private key space.
+Here's a crucial distinction: Ethereum uses **256-bit private keys** , but these are hashed down to **160-bit addresses** using the Keccak-256 algorithm.
+What actually matters when looking for collisions is the **address space**, not the private key space.

 **Private key space:** $2^{256} \approx 1.16 \times 10^{77}$ possible private keys